 Order types.
-Advantages and disadvantages of various exchange orders
+Their advantages and disadvantages

 This article is for beginner traders and it explains what types of exchange orders exist.
 We will also briefly show you how to use the ATAS platform for working with exchange orders.